everythingville/everythingville.github.io/planning.md

 # Planning

 ## General
-- Make screen auto-focus on first element displayed below btns when btn clicked inside building
-- Dropdown should not have anything selected by default, display div content should ask user to select option before continuing, add randomize btn that accesses entire db
 - Figure out why building interior bkgd isn't fixed on mobile (not issue with screen size, specific to device?)
 - Put HTML building pages in their own folder while still being able to access folders/files outside
 - Dark mode, enable manually or detect system